Jarred Kelenic Player Props: Mariners vs. Yankees

-On Monday, Jarred Kelenic (.263 batting average in his past 10 games, with two doubles, two home runs, five walks and five RBI) and the Seattle Mariners face the New York Yankees, whose starting pitcher will be Domingo German.
+On Tuesday, Jarred Kelenic (.282 batting average in his past 10 games, with two doubles, two home runs, four walks and five RBI) and the Seattle Mariners play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
 First pitch is at 9:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Pirates.
+In his most recent game, he strung together two hits (going 2-for-4) against the Yankees.

 Jarred Kelenic Game Info & Props vs. the Yankees